-Less Human Error and More Theft Prevention
+Fewer Human Errors and More Theft Prevention

 When you accept cash payments, there’s always the risk of running into situations where a cashier gives back too much change, causing the register to be short.
 If your business is cash-only, this risk of this happening increases tenfold, causing significant headaches for you.

-Not only do you reduce the risk of innocent human error, but you also reduce the risk to not so innocent human error.
+Not only do you reduce the risk of innocent human error, but you also reduce the risk to not-so-innocent human error.
 When you’re dealing with cash, it’s easy for a dishonest employee to pilfer a few extra dollars when the cash drawer pops open during a sale.

 With credit card transactions, employees have no access to cash during the course of the transaction – making it a lot harder to swipe.